image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 ![Result](./images/roiAnalysis/result.jpg)

-And to get to this point we get a code like this:
+To get to this point we have a code like this:

 ```ts
 let mask = sourceImage